Slip (clothing): Other usages

 In men's formal wear, a slip is an under-waistcoat, usually white, worn with morning dress beneath the waistcoat and showing as a v-shape in the neckline.

 The word "slip" has come to refer to a number of other undergarments in various languages.
-In German, French, and Italian the word “slip“ is commonly used for panties.
+In German, French, Dutch and Italian the word “slip“ is commonly used for panties.
 (This is a false friend, as is the use of "le smoking" to describe a tuxedo jacket.)
 "Slip" is also sometimes used for the brief style of men's underwear.

 Since the 1980s, dresses closely based on slips have become very popular.
 These are called slip dresses, and are meant to be worn on the outside.

 In modest wear fashion, abaya inner slips are commonly used to ensure comfort, coverage, and a smooth silhouette.
 These slips help maintain the proper drape of the abaya while preventing the garment from clinging to the body.
 They also provide an additional layer, which can help with modesty, preventing any transparency or outlining of undergarments.
 Inner slips for abayas are typically made from lightweight, breathable fabrics such as cotton or satin, offering a comfortable fit throughout the day.